International Ph.D. FAQ

 Q. Are there any types of financial aid available to international students?

 A. The only aid offered by the department is the doctoral fellowship.
-For other financial aid, go to Student Financial Aid at http://www.sfa.kent.edu/.
+For other financial aid, go to the Student Financial Aid website.

 Q. Does the university offer health insurance?

 A. Student health insurance may be purchased through The Chickering Group.
-For the 2013-2014 academic year, the student-only annual premium is $1,615.
-However, with the stipend, doctoral fellows pay only $558.
+For the 2013-2014 academic year, the student-only annual premium was $1,615.

 Q. What happens after I am accepted into a graduate program at Kent State University?